crjcodes/LabDemo.MinimalApi/README.md

 ![Minimal Dependences](img/MinimalDependencies.png)

-## Details

 ### OpenAPI

-Note that the swagger.json is currently manually copied to the UI project when the API changest.
+The swagger.json is currently manually copied to the UI project when the API changest.

 There are [ways](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/auto-regenerating-api-client-for-your-open-api-project/ba-p/3302390) to automate this.